flyaway98/sharp-react/README.md

 Generate a variety of react applications through schematic.

+The project does not do much abstraction.
+Junior engineers can learn the configuration knowledge related to webpack and Babel; Experienced engineers can establish their own engineering construction scheme based on this;

 ## Features
 - Reusable webpack chain configuration and Babel configuration based on best practices